Table of Contents

-In America, the drug alprazolam is one of the most frequently used medications, with more than 48 million prescriptions in 2013 alone.
+In America, the drug alprazolam is one of the most frequently used medications.
 Alprazolam is a type of sedative or depressant known as a benzodiazepine drug, and it is typically given to patients to help treat anxiety disorders or sleep issues such as insomnia.
 While it’s commonly known by one of its brand names, Xanax, there are actually several variations of this popular drug.
 It also has several street names, and one of the most common ones is Xanax bars.

 But what is a Xanax bar?
 This term is actually derived from the long and rectangular shape of particular alprazolam pills.
 There are many other similar slang terms for these drugs, such as planks, bars, handlebars, sticks, bricks, totem poles, and ladders.
 Also, there can be different types of Xanax bars, depending on the drug manufacturer.
 Although the nickname uses the brand name Xanax, Xanax bars can refer to different brands or generic versions of alprazolam.